zcash/pasta/README.md

   criterion);
 * ladder support (not possible for prime-order curves);
-* Elligator 2 support (indistinguishability is possible using [Elligator Squared](https://ifca.ai/pub/fc14/paper_25.pdf), but not using Elligator 2).
+* Elligator 2 support (indistinguishability is possible using [Elligator Squared](https://ifca.ai/pub/fc14/paper_25.pdf), but not using Elligator 2);
+* twist security above 100 bits for Pallas.

-Tweedledum/Tweedledee is the first cycle output by ``sage amicable.sage --sequential --nearpowerof2 255 32``.
+Pallas/Vesta is the first cycle output by
+``sage amicable.sage --sequential --requireisos --sortpq --ignoretwist --nearpowerof2 255 32``.

 (The `--sequential` option makes the output completely deterministic and so resolves ambiguity about which result is "first".
 For exploratory searches it is faster not to use `--sequential`.)

-**The cycle we call Tweedledum/Tweedledee has changed from the initial (September 2019) draft of the Halo paper.**

 Prerequisites: